 CLST 11.06/REL 31/WGSS 43.02 Sex, Celibacy, and the Problem of Purity: Asceticism and the Human Body in Late Antiquity Late Antiquity (c.
 300-500 C.E.) was a time when Christians struggled to understand how gender, family life, and religion could intermesh.
 Did virgins get to heaven faster than those who marry?
 Can a chaste man and woman live together without succumbing to lust?
 Were men holier than women?
 What about women who behaved like men?
 This course examines the changing understanding of the body, marriage, sexuality, and gender within Christianity through reading saints' lives, letters, polemical essays, and legal texts.
 TMV, W. MacEvitt.

-CLST 11.19: Before Billboards and Twitter: Roman Coins as Context.
+CLST 11.19: Before Billboards and Twitter: Roman Coins as Text.
 This course focuses on the coin production of ancient Rome, the development and use of money at Rome, the logistics of coin production, and the methods for studying coinage to write ancient history.
 Roman coinage offers a rare type of evidence from the ancient world and a path of discovery: a continuous at times annual record.
 Of even more potential value for the ancient historian: in issuing coins the Roman government exploited the potential of a commonly circulated medium to carry value-laden symbols and captions throughout the Roman world and beyond, wherever money changed hands.
 Nowhere else in the ancient world can we watch a discourse so systematically and comprehensively as we can on coins.
 Moreover coins often bring forward communities and persons otherwise unrecorded in other ancient sources, allowing us to nuance the political narratives of the literary sources in terms of local traditions or individual identity (gender, ethnicity, religion).
 The problem: how to interpret accurately and most fully the evidence of the coins—their symbols and wording-- in order to write ancient history.
 In this hands-on course, students will learn the basics of numismatic methodology and the history of Roman coinage during the Republic and Principate, by handling and studying ancient coins from the collection in Dartmouth's Hood Museum of Art.
 Students will learn numismatic methods (die study, hoard analysis, metrology and type identification, iconographic study) that allow us to consider coins as documentary sources in their own right.
 A final unit treats the ethics of coin collecting and the role of the modern museum.
 Students will prepare material for a coin installation and research the possible purchase of a coin for the Hood museum collection.
 SOC.
 Stewart.
-TBD.
+E.

 CLST 21 Greek Archaeology: Early Iron Age and Archaic This course examines in detail through archaeology the cultural process whereby Greece evolved from a scattered group of isolated and backward villages in the Dark Ages (ca. 1100-750 B.C.) to a series of independent, often cosmopolitan city-states united against the threat of Xerxes' invasion of Greece in 480 B.C.
 Where did the Greeks acquire the concept of monumental temple architecture and why did they choose to build temples in only two or three different architectural styles?
 Where did the Greeks learn to write in an alphabetic script and what did they first write down?
 Who taught the Greeks the art of sculpture and why did they begin by carving what they did?
 When and why did the Greeks begin to portray their myths in art?
 May be taken in partial fulfillment of the major in Art History.
 SOC, W. Hruby.
 C.